arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “What changed?”

+##### Philoteras and his lying

 {{
 chrs['Philoteras'] = "the evil king of Zior.
-Loosely based on a fairly well-known evil bumbling fool south of the border of Canada, who [has attacked knowledge and truth](https://archive.is/iMCaK) for years."
+Loosely based on a fairly well-known evil bumbling fool south of the border of Canada, who [has attacked knowledge and truth](https://archive.is/iMCaK) for years.
+The name Philoteras is of Koine Greek construction, and roughly translates to friend of the monster/beast."
 }}
 “About fifty years ago, a man named Philoteras was elected our ruler by the narrowest of margins.
 He lied all the time{#<sup>[c.f.](https://en.wikipedia.org/wiki/False_or_misleading_statements_by_Donald_Trump)</sup>#}, incessantly, about anything and everything.
 He never cared about the people and just cared about the glory and the power and the trappings of office.”